HanMade-Dev/Sistem-Pakar-Berbasis-Python/README.md

 This project implements an expert system using Python, leveraging a knowledge base in JSON format to perform diagnoses or provide recommendations based on predefined rules.
 The system is fully **customizable**, allowing users to modify symptoms, conditions, and even the system's name or title.

-Here’s the updated README with your requested changes:

----

-# 🧠 Expert System in Python

-This project is a customizable expert system built with Python.
-It allows users to modify symptoms, diseases, and even the system’s title through the **Edit System Data** menu.
-The knowledge base is stored in a JSON file, making it easy to expand and adapt for various use cases.

 ## 📂 Project Structure
 ```
 📁 assets/                 # Folder for additional assets (images, models, etc.)